Trellis Foundation

 Dora Ann Verde, CPA – Board Chair Certified Public Accountant with private practice serving nonprofits in San Antonio.
 Former chief of internal audit for San Antonio Water System.
 Holds BBA in accounting from UT San Antonio.
 On the foundation's collaborative approach: "Our best work happens in community with those who believe our destinies are bound together."

 Alma Garcia – Vice Chair Former bilingual education teacher and principal in Brownsville ISD.
-Specialist in dual enrollment and Early College High Schools at Educate Texas.
+Specialist in dual enrolment and Early College High Schools at Educate Texas.
 Holds bachelor's in education from UT-Pan American and master's in educational administration from Stephen F. Austin State University.

 Josh Hunt – Board Member Executive Vice President of Hunt Companies, Inc. (El Paso).
 President of Hunt Family Foundation.
 Serves on Texas State History Museum Foundation and WestStar Bank boards.